laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

     .. tab-item:: For Windows users

-        Give your OS a chance to install drivers by its own by running a general update with *Windows Update*, you can run it with the command
+        Give Windows a chance to install drivers by its own by running a general update with *Windows Update*, you can run it with the command

         .. code-block:: bash